-In people with Alzheimer’s or dementia, the nervous system deteriorates as plaques and Lewy bodies become more present within the neural tissue.
-These populations are particularly sensitive as their physical and cognitive functions are dramatically impacted.
-Patients with these disorders forget who their loved ones are, where they live and whether they have completed an activity such as taking medication.
+In people with Alzheimer’s or dementia, the nervous system deteriorates as plaques become more present within the neural tissue.
+These populations are particularly sensitive, as their physical and cognitive functions are dramatically impacted.
+Patients with these disorders forget who their loved ones are, where they live, and whether they have completed an activity such as taking medication.

 Engaging elders with empathy, open-mindedness, and a smile can help foster positive interactions and emotions.
-In addition, healthy nutrition and physical exercise can prevent and delay signs of cognitive aging.
+In addition, ensuring proper nutrition and physical exercise can prevent and delay signs of cognitive aging.

-Therapy for dementia and related disorders include medications, occupational therapy, psychotherapy, environmental modifications, and simplification of complex tasks.
+Therapy for dementia and related disorders include medications, occupational therapy, psychotherapy, environmental modifications, and living assistance.

 As people age, the ability live independently can be lost.
 This is the case with people diagnosed with Alzheimer’s disease or dementia.
 Some people reside in specialized care facilities or a senior living community.
 Therapy can be done in a patient’s home, within a care facility, or in a medical professional’s office.
 Care teams for elders include different kinds of therapists as physical, mental, and cognitive well-being gradually deteriorate with normal aging but can deteriorate faster with age-related neurodegenerative diseases.

 HappyNeuron Pro can be used wherever you are conducting therapy with your patient.
-We are an internet based service, meaning all you need to access our software is an internet connection and appropriate device such as a tablet, laptop, or desktop computer.
+Because we are an internet based service, all you need to access HappyNeuron Pro is an internet connection and appropriate device such as a tablet, laptop, or desktop computer.
 For group therapy sessions, you can connect an HDMI cord from a computer to a television screen.
 For groups, Split Words, Sleight of Hands, and Shapes and Colors can be great icebreakers to encourage laughter and foster participation from individuals.

 If you are assigning homework for your patient to do outside the clinic, ensure that they have access to internet and a device or an alternative strategy to access the software on their own time.
 Many facilities do have computer labs, but local libraries as well as community centers can provide these resources if your patient is able to travel to them.
 In addition, they can perform exercises from a friend or family member’s home.